Brazil

 Gonçalvez expects the government to resume taxation on gasoline, ethanol and cooking gas in March.
 "But this will mainly depend on how inflation behaves in this period," he said.

-Subscribe to the most trusted business intelligence platform in Latin America.
-Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.
+Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.

 Subscribe to Latin America’s most trusted business intelligence platform.

-Get key information on thousands of projects in Latin America, from current stage, to capex, related companies, key contacts and more.
+Get critical information about thousands of Oil & Gas projects in Latin America: what stages they're in, capex, related companies, contacts and more.

-Get key information on thousands of companies in Latin America, from projects, to contacts, shareholders, related news and more.
+Get critical information about thousands of Oil & Gas companies in Latin America: their projects, contacts, shareholders, related news and more.

-• Company: Actemium Brasil
+• Company: Wood Brasil